wrld3d/wrld.js-react-example/README.md

 # wrld.js in React

-This is an example of how [wrld.js](https://github.com/wrld3d/wrld.js) can be used in a [React](https://reactjs.org/) app.
+This is an example of how [wrld.js](https://github.com/wrld3d/wrld.js) can be used in a [React](https://reactjs.org/) app using [wrld-react](https://www.npmjs.com/package/wrld-react).
 For simplicity this example has been created using [Create React App](https://github.com/facebook/create-react-app).

 ### Requirements